TempeHS/TempeHS_Ardunio_Boilerplate/BioMedical_Mechatronics_Task/Patient_Profiles/Aaron.md

-# David
+# Aaron
 Hi, my name is Aaron, and I love to bush walk and rock climb.
-A few years ago, I was hiking in the Utah mountains in America when I fell through a crevasse, and a large boulder crushed my arm forearm.
+A few years ago, I was hiking in the Utah Mountains in America when I fell through a crevasse, and a large boulder crushed my arm forearm.
 Long story short, I now don't have a right arm, making climbing and performing daily activities difficult.
 Mostly I really miss being able to rock climb.

-What I need is a sports-specific prosthetic so I can climb agian!
+What I need is a sports-specific prosthetic so I can climb again!

 If you would like to know more about what I need, please email me aaron@outlook.com